 Have your say about Approaches and Methods in Language Teaching

 What’s your top pick for a language teaching method?
 Is it one of the options from this list or do you have another one that you’d like to mention?
 Leave a comment below and let us know what you think.
 We’d love to hear from you.
+And whatever approach or method you use, you’ll want to check out these top 1o tips for new English teachers.

 Also, be sure to give this article a share on Facebook, Pinterest, or Twitter.
 It’ll help other busy teachers, like yourself, find this useful information about approaches and methods in language teaching and learning.